001: Hello, World

-The Fire Jar is random name for an ongoing experiment.
+The Fire Jar is a loose framework for an ongoing multimedia experiment.

 A blank canvas where I create and share something, once a week.